International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 - studying in Australia under a formal exchange program between an educational institution in their home country and The University of Adelaide.

 A $9000 deposit is payable when you accept the Offer of Admission.
 This payment is counted as credit towards your tuition fees in the first study period of enrolment.
-An invoice for the balance of fees for your first study period is sent before the first day of teaching.
+An invoice for the balance of fees for your first study period is sent before the first day of teaching and/or upon enrolment.

-Full details on programs offered in 2017 and the relevant tuition fees is available in the University's Degree Finder.
+Full details on programs offered and the relevant tuition fees is available in the University's Degree Finder.

 Charging Tuition Fees